nvladimiroff/nvladimiroff.github.io/_posts/2025-07-08-ruby-modules.md

 end
 ```

-A big class gives you a powerful interface for code it but can be easy to get lost in when modifying the class itself.
+A big class gives you a powerful interface for code that uses it, but it can be easy to get lost in when modifying the class itself.
 Luckily, this is a perfect problem for mixins!
 We can split up the class into parts and then mix them into the Video class instead of writing them in there directly:

 ```ruby
 # src/video/uploadable.rb